archphile/thepenguin/content/blog/2017-09-29-how-to-convert-sacd-to-dsf-dff.md

 tags = ["linux audio", "sacd", "dsd"]
 +++

-SACD ISO support in media players is not a popular feature, especially when it comes to Linux audio.
+SACD ISO support is not a popular feature in media players, especially when it comes to Linux audio.

 As of today the most popular solution is an [MPD fork](http://git.musicpd.org/cgit/manisiutkin/mpd.git), a program not found by default in most of the Linux distributions (if you have an [Archphile](http://archphile.org) supported board however you can use the package I have created for that).

-If you have this type of files and you can't currently use them, the best solution is to convert them to separate dsf or dff files.
+If you have this type of files and you can't currently use them, the best solution is to convert them to separate **.dsf** or **.dff** files.

-Below I wil show you one command line and one GUI option (that uses the same command line tool).
+Below I will show you one command line and one GUI option (that uses the same command line tool).

-### Command Line Procedure
+## Command Line Procedure

 In order to proceed you will need [sacd-ripper](https://sourceforge.net/projects/sacd-ripper/).